All Products

 hadoop.proxyuser.kyuubi.groups = *

-Newer versions of EMR DataLake clusters include these parameters by default.
-After you add the parameters, you must restart the HDFS or HMS service.
+Newer versions of EMR DataLake clusters include these properties by default.
+After adding the properties, restart the HDFS or HMS service for the changes to take effect.